-As of 2027, Infrabel, SBB Infrastruktur AG + BLS Netz AG, ÖBB Infra decided to publish a national Capacity Strategy.
+As of 2027, Infrabel decided to publish a national Capacity Strategy.
 In case of discrepancies between the present document and the national Capacity Strategies, the latter remain the reference documents.
-For ProRail, DB Netz AG, RFI, SZ Infra the present document is the reference document.
+For ProRail, DB Netz AG, RFI, ÖBB Infra, and SZ Infra the present document is the reference document.

-Note: SBB Infrastruktur and BLS Netz: Consultation on strategic planning instruments is conducted within the frame of the Swiss national process leading to the Network Usage Plan ("Netznutzungsplan" / "NNP").
-The Network Usage Concept (NNK) and the Network Usage Plan (NNP) continue to be binding for ensuring capacity on the Swiss national rail network.
+Note: SBB Infrastruktur und BLS Infrastruktur will be participating in the final publishing of the common Capacity Strategy 2027.
+Their input beyond the network maps already available in Chapter 0 will be taken into the present document before its final publication.
+Consultation on strategic planning instruments is conducted within the frame of the Swiss national process leading to the Network Usage Plan ("Netznutzungsplan"/"NNP").
+Nevertheless, all the maps in this document already include the target network sections of Switzerland.